vvaltchev/tilck/README.md

-smoothly on Tilck, with syntax highlighting etc. While it's true that such a thing has a little to do with "proper" kernel development, being able to run a "beast" like Vim on a simple kernel like Tilck, is a great achievement by itself because it shows that Tilck can run correctly programs having a discrete amount of complexity.
+smoothly on Tilck, with syntax highlighting etc. While it's true that such a thing has a little to do with "proper" kernel development, being able to run a "beast" like Vim on a simple kernel like Tilck, is a great achievement by itself because it shows that Tilck can run correctly programs having a fair amount of complexity.

 #### Userspace applications
 Tilck can run a fair amount of console applications like the **BusyBox** suite,